12 Places to Get Free Internet Access

 Go to a Location with Free Wi-Fi

-One way to get free internet access is to visit a place with free Wi-Fi.
+Let’s start with the most obvious: one way to get free internet access is to visit a place with free Wi-Fi.

-Places with Restricted Hours
+Places with restricted hours

 A lot of places with free Wi-Fi have restricted hours.
 These places are great when they’re open, and they’re often easier to find than places with free Wi-Fi that are open 24/7.